 Large Clear Subtitles: Subtitles are large, clear and of good contrast.
 They are at least 1/20 (46 pixels on 1080 screen) the height of a landscape screen and at least 1/40 height on portrait screens, or can be adjusted to be.
 Considered separately from the general text of the game, the subtitles are large, clear and of good contrast.

 Similar Games With More Accessibility Features for Reading

 If you want to play Pikmin, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Pikmin has 1 accessibility feature for Visual which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 1 accessibility feature for Visual in Pikmin which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.